rehosting/penguin/docs/playbook.md

 ```

 ### When to set U-Boot Environment variables

+**WARNING: this interface is subject to change and the documentation may be outdated**

 If you see output in `env_mtd.txt`, penguin detected an application searching
 for an MTD device with a specified name.
 When you see this, you may wish to add
 a new MTD device by adding an `mtdparts` env variable specifying values for the `0.flash` device.
 After this device name, you'll craft a comma-seperated list of `0xsize(name)` values.
 Your sizes should be multiples of 0x4000.